pynufft/pynufft/doc/source/installation/OpenCL.rst

 **AMD GPU**

-AMD has very good support for OpenCL.
+AMD has a very good support for OpenCL.
 See AMDGPU-PRO driver.
+AMD usually performs very well for fp64 (double precision PyNUFFT is available on request).

 **Open-source Intel Compute OpenCL (Intel-NEO and Intel SDK)**

 Try to install Intel's proprietary OpenCL sdk.